 - For a juicy half roasted chicken you first need to brine it.
 You must brine it, don’t even think about skipping this step.
 The recipe card below includes Chris’ preferred brine for roast chicken.

 - Once it has bathed in brine for a while, rinse and pat chicken dry.

 - Round up your ingredients for stuffing the cavity (to infuse it with flavors) and for brushing the entire outside to impart delicious flavors as the skin crisps.
 Stuff the chicken with herbs, garlic and lemon and brush it with a mixture of melted butter, olive oil, kosher salt and spices like black pepper, paprika, garlic powder, thyme or oregano.
 Butter for color, olive oil so that the butter doesn’t burn.

 - Place back down in a roasting pan with a rack and cook in a 350°F oven until done, occasionally brushing with more of the spiced butter/oil mixture.

 - Once the internal temperature has reached 165°F and the skin is crispy and to your liking (consider broiling for a few minutes at the end) take it out and let rest for a few minutes.

-- Cut with a heavy, large knife (such as a butcher knife) right across the middle of the bird in one firm, measured, decisive motion, breaking the rib cage and driving the knife all the way down.
-Support with one hand as shown below.
-Tip: be sure to place the cooked bird on a cutting board with a lip or a cutting board placed inside a baking sheet to contain the juices.
+- How to cut the chicken in half: Place the chicken breast side up.
+Cut with a heavy, large sharp knife (such as a butcher knife) right across the middle of the bird in one firm, measured, decisive motion, breaking the rib cage and driving the knife all the way down through the collar bone.
+Support with one hand as shown above.

 - Remove the stuffed ingredients and serve the half chickens.